How Lucky Can You Get: Critical reception and legacy

 Perhaps the most recognizable song from Funny Lady, "How Lucky Can You Get" received positive reviews from music critics.
 Author Leve recalled that the song "exemplifie[d] Kander and Ebb's approach to musical theater", referring to its use in the film.
 During the segment of Funny Lady where Streisand is shown performing the song, author David Craig wrote that she "sings it in the simplest possible performance" but does not need any "pizzazz to corroborate its showstopping status".
 Peter Filichia, who wrote a series of books dealing with broadway musicals, claimed that singing "How Lucky Can You Get" and working with Kander and Ebb was perfect for her.
 Who also joked that the title of the song "perfectly summed up Streisand's experience with Funny Girl".
 Music researcher Thomas S. Hischak was favorable to the song on the soundtrack and labeled it as "breezy".
 Referring to its popularity, Alan Neff felt that "How Lucky Can You Get" provided a sense of "exhibitionism" to the listener.

 Both Ebb and Kander were nominated for several awards for their songwriting credits on "How Lucky Can You Get".
 At the 48th Academy Awards, the single was nominated for the Academy Award for Best Original Song but lost to Keith Carradine's "I'm Easy" from the film Nashville.
 "How Lucky Can You Get" also lost to "I'm Easy" when nominated for Best Original Song at the 33rd Golden Globe Awards.

+On 6 May 2007, Caroline O'Connor performed in Derek Williams' arrangement of "How Lucky Can You Get" at her Royal Albert Hall debut in 'Kander and Ebb – The Night of 1000 Voices, a concert produced by Hugh Wooldridge, with John Kander present.(6 May 2007).
+The Night of 1000 Voices 2007.
+Royal Albert Hall.
+London.
+The number was reprised in Williams' arrangement for her shows at the Garrick Theatre 2010 season of The Showgirl Within,(September 2010).
+How Lucky Can You Get.
+Garrick Theatre.
+(London, England).
+YouTube and for the opening in 2012 of Hamer Hall, Melbourne.O'Connor, Caroline.
+(26 July 2012).
+How Lucky Can You Get?.
+Hamer Hall, Melbourne.
+YouTube.